 - Pipelines possess a very long radius (25 D to 60 D) elbows.
 So bend radius must be provided.

-- Buried depth of cover must be accurately entered into the soil parameters.
+- The buried depth of cover must be accurately entered into the soil parameters.
 Different pipeline segments normally have different buried depths as pipelines normally run on uneven surfaces.

 - Normally expansion loops are provided at a distance of 500 m from the other expansion loop for above-ground pipelines.